 All Seated is used by couples, event planners and venues alike for devising seating charts and creating venue lay-outs.
 It allows total flexibility, and you can use it to collaborate with your venue or planner, which means a lot less back and forth.

 While this tool is handy for all kinds of weddings, it’s particularly invaluable for large guestlists, unusual venue layouts, or for couples using a mix of table styles.

 Spotify (or your streaming service of choice) is so handy for creating playlists for your wedding.
-Whether it’s music to listen to while you’re getting ready, something chilled playing over dinner, or your big dancefloor favourites, you can collaborate with your other half, bridal party, guests or wedding DJ to compile your favourite songs.
+Whether it’s music to listen to while you’re getting ready, something chilled playing over dinner, or your big dancefloor favorites, you can collaborate with your other half, bridal party, guests or wedding DJ to compile your favorite songs.

 Don’t forget to check out our own ready-made playlists to make the job even easier!

 So many couples use Google Drive for creating spreadsheets and keeping all their important wedding documents together in one place.

 For our wedding, we found spreadsheets really handy for compiling our guests’ addresses and dietary requirements, as well as managing our budget – not that we kept to it or anything!